SCOA-P wheel: History

 SCOA-P wheels were developed in the late 1940s by the Steel Company of Australia Ltd (the P in the acronym standing for F. C. Paynter, who patented the design) in response to Victorian Railways experiencing fatigue problems with conventional spoked wheels.
 Stronger Boxpok type 'B' wheels had been installed on a number of VR locomotive classes in the late 1940s, but they had the disadvantage of being relatively heavy and also restricted maintenance access to axleboxes, underslung springs, and in some cases boiler washout plugs.
 Boxpok wheels were proposed for the forthcoming Victorian Railways R class 4-6-4, which had a relatively heavy 19.5 long ton axle load, but it had been discovered that the use of a Boxpok wheel would make coupling rod pin removal difficult.
 The SCOA-P wheel was developed to allow the strength of the Boxpok design but also provide the maintenance access of a conventional spoked wheel.

 Comparative performance

-The SCOA-P wheel centre of a 73-inch R class driving wheel weighed only 1,829 lb, 322 lb lighter than a Boxpok design of the same diameter and equivalent strength.
+The SCOA-P wheel centre of a 73 in R class driving wheel weighed only 1,829 lb, 322 lb lighter than a Boxpok design of the same diameter and equivalent strength.
 Using a 100 long ton vertical press, load testing was conducted of the strength and elasticity of the SCOA-P wheel centre against a 2,021 lb conventional spoked driving wheel centre of an A2 class locomotive that had the same diameter, but was engineered for a lower 17.5 long ton axle load).
 The tests revealed that the SCOA-P wheel was still elastic at 23.4 long ton, with a permanent set occurring at about 30 long ton, whereas the conventional spoked wheel experienced permanent set at 20 long ton.